InsightSoftwareConsortium/ITKSphinxExamples/src/Bridge/VtkGlue/VisualizeEvolvingDense2DLevelSetAsElevationMap/Documentation.rst

 Synopsis
 --------

-Visualize the evolving zero-set of a dense level-set function 2D rendered.
+Visualize an evolving dense level-set function 2D rendered as an elevation map.

 Results